Do you know the signs of carbon monoxide poisoning?

 What should you do if carbon monoxide levels are high?

-If you suspect CO poisoning, get fresh air!
-Go outside, go to another location, open the windows.
-If you feel ill or think you may have CO poisoning, seek medical attention.
-Once you are feeling better, have your local gas utility company check any gas appliances such as ranges, furnaces, dryers or water heaters to be sure they're working correctly.
+If you suspect carbon monoxide poisoning, get fresh air.
+Open the windows, go outside, and go to another location.
+If you feel ill or think you may have carbon monoxide poisoning, seek medical attention.
+Once you're feeling better, have your local gas utility company check any gas appliances, such as ranges, furnaces, dryers or water heaters, to be sure they're working correctly.

-Dr. Denise Dupras is a general internist in Employee and Community Health's Division of Primary Care Internal Medicine.
-She completed her MD-PhD at Mayo Medical School and her residency in Internal Medicine at Mayo Clinic Rochester.
+Denise Dupras, M.D., Ph.D., is a physician in Primary Care in Rochester and Kasson's Division of Community Internal Medicine, Geriatrics and Palliative Care.
+She completed her medical and doctoral degrees at Mayo Clinic Alix School of Medicine, and her residency in internal medicine at Mayo Clinic in Rochester.
 Her interests include medical education and evidence-based medicine.